Minutenreis/tsunami_lab/docs/UserDoc/10_2_CUDA.rst

 NetCdf might have a maximum throughput problem when processing large files and wait for function calls asynchronously to finish.
 In that case the faster simulation would hinder the libraries ability to hide the write time behind the calculation time.

-Regarding the calculation accuracy we lacked the tools to properly validate the accuracy of our CUDA code beyond the eye test.
-We never validated our CPU code so we can't even compare the two for validation.
-You may look below for a visual "eye test" of the CUDA code, but this is of course not a proper validation.
+We validated the calculation accuracy by using the same test cases as in the CPU version.

 .. video:: _static/10_Tohoku_CUDA_Final.mp4
     :width: 700